 COACHES

-Softball Alberta now requires that all affiliated MINOR softball coaches, assistant coaches and managers (U19 categories and lower) complete or have completed the online Respect in Sport (RiS) certification for “Activity Leaders” which can be found HERE.
+Softball Alberta requires that all affiliated MINOR softball coaches, assistant coaches and managers (U19 categories and lower) complete or have completed the online Respect in Sport (RiS) certification for “Activity Leaders”.
+Effective 2025: Softball Alberta will also accept the Safe Sport Training course in place of RiS.

-Every minor coach entered in the RAMP registration platform must enter their certificate number into their RAMP profile account.
+- Every minor coach entered in the RAMP registration platform must enter their certificate number into their RAMP profile.

-Coaches will need to take the online course and the certification will be valid for all sports.
-If a coach has taken RiS Activity Leader through another sport, it will be valid for softball.
-The certificate is valid for 3 years with Softball Alberta – upon expiration, coaches will have to take the course again.
+- The certification will be valid for all sports – if a coach has taken RiS Activity Leader through another sport, it will be valid for softball.
+The certificate is valid for 5 years with Softball Alberta.

 Provincial Championship Coaching Requirements